 On January 10, 2019, Nevada Sunrise released results of the first diamond drill hole at Coronado.
+Downhole conditions were difficult during the program and daily drilling progress was slower than anticipated.
 Sulphides were encountered in the hole above and below a wide fault zone, but geochemical values of metals such as copper, gold, nickel, cobalt and zinc were low, and not of economic interest.
 However, the Company believes that as a first test of the Coronado South geophysical anomaly, drill hole COR18-01 represents a "near-miss" of the best part of the target, and that further drilling is warranted at the project.